IDIAMath/idiamath.github.io/docs/question-match-plot.md

 The answer for local min would be: `[[-1,-1],[1,1]]`

 For local max there is no local max so the answer would be just two square parenthesis: []

-## Question Problems

-+ May provide inaccurate feedback, when the provided answer is half wrong (part 2).
-+ 'select' a point on graph there is a multitude of problems not thought through with this idea.
-+ Does not support trig functions, or any predefined functions such as log, ln, e...

 ## Quesion code